What It Is

 No special preparation is necessary.
 However, if your child has had a transfusion in the last 3 months, hemoglobin levels may be altered, so let the doctor know.

-After the procedure, the elastic band is removed.
-Once the blood has been collected, the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
+After the procedure, the elastic band is removed, then the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
 Collecting the blood for the test will only take a few minutes.

 What to Expect